Why is a Bank Factoring Company Better?

-Why Factor Your Invoices?
+Why Do Companies Factor Invoices?

 6. Quick access to funds with invoice factoring – funds available within 48 hours after an invoice is generated.